 We can help familiarise you with the latest evidence in health, rehabilitation and participation relevant to planning new services, evaluating service changes and assistive technologies.
 We have a number of research leaders in these fields.
 We are also able to draw on and access knowledge networks across the Faculty of Medicine and Health Sciences and the wider University.

-Examples of enterprise activities to date are:
+Examples of innovation activities to date are:

 Carrying out service evaluations (including economic cost-effectiveness) for a wide range of private and public sector clients such as local authority Healthy Living initiatives